Srithaladevi142/SAVAGEHORBE-/README.md

 # greeny_go

-* The proposed GREENY_GO voice-assistance app maintains a crop repository for the warehouses and farmers to monitor the quality and quantity of stored crops which helps in suggesting crop plantation using ML.
+* The proposed GREENY_GO  app maintains a crop repository for the warehouses and farmers to monitor the quality and quantity of stored crops which helps in suggesting crop plantation using ML.

 * This in turn boosts the profit of farmers through high yield and price normalization.